Animorus/yii2-docker/README.md

 - `PHP_ENABLE_XDEBUG` whether to load an enable Xdebug, defaults to `0` (false)
 - `PHP_USER_ID` (Debian only) user ID, when running commands as webserver (`www-data`), see also [#15](https://github.com/yiisoft/yii2-docker/issues/15)
+- `MYSQL_ROOT_PASSWORD` - this variable is mandatory and specifies the password that will be set for the root superuser account.
+- `MYSQL_DATABASE` - this variable is optional and allows you to specify the name of a database to be created on image startup

 ## Building